JackBailey/hl-test/README.md

 Charlie M. - Being an asshole and annoying the shit outta me on Discord while I was trying to work

-Ethan - Being an awesome friend and helping me out a lot
+Sayok & Programme - Being awesome friends and helping me out a lot

 Sam H. - Being there when I needed him the most.
 I love you.